Charts and Graphics Drawing Software - Draw Charts and Graphics Easily

-Draw charts and graphics easily from examples and templates!
+Draw charts and graphics effortlessly from examples and templates!

-Edraw Max is a vector-based chart and graphic drawing software with rich examples and templates for financial and sales reports, profit and loss statements, budgets, statistical analyses, accounting tasks, market projections, and annual reports.
-Easy to create flow charts, organizational charts, business process, UML diagrams, work flows, program structures, network diagrams, chart and graphics, mind map, directional maps and database diagrams.
+Edraw Max is a vector-based chart and graphic drawing software with abundant examples and templates for financial and sales reports, profit and loss statements, budgets, statistical analyses, accounting tasks, market projections, and annual reports.
+Easily create flow charts, organizational charts, business process, UML diagrams, work flows, program structures, network diagrams, chart and graphics, mind map, directional maps and database diagrams.
 With pre-drawn libraries and more than 6000 vector symbols, drawing couldn't be easier!

-This charting template helps you draw just about any chart or graph imaginable and in considerable detail.
+This charting template helps you draw just any imaginable chart or graph and in considerable detail.
 You'll find all of the usual variations of the bar, pie, and line graph, including 3-D versions of each.
 In addition, you have access to various matrix diagram, grid and chart and graph additions.
 For example, you can add annotations to the charts and graphs.
-Because you can easily include data from multiple sources, this particular template is often more flexible than equivalent charting and graphing in a spreadsheet.
+Because you can easily include data from multiple sources.
+This particular template is often more flexible than equivalent charting and graphing in a spreadsheet.
 The ability to add various diagrams into the chart or graph takes this template well outside the range of most spreadsheets.

 Charts and Graphics - Circular Charting Shapes

-The following image shows some circle charting symbols for business presentation such as block loop, circular motion diagram, arrow loop circle, etc.
+The following images show some circle charting symbols for business presentation such as block loop, circular motion diagram, arrow loop circle, etc.

 Charts and Graphics - List Shapes

-The following charts and graphics symbols are some commonly list symbols for list steps drawings.
+The following charts and graphics symbols are some common list shapes for list steps drawings.

 Charts and Graphics - Process Shapes

-The following charts and graphics symbols are some commonly process symbols for business process drawings.
+The following charts and graphics symbols are some common process symbols for business process drawings.

 Cycle diagram is used to represent a continuing sequence of stages, tasks, or events in a circular flow.
-Emphasizes the stages or steps rather than the connecting arrows or flow.
-Works best with Level 1 text only.
+It emphasizes the stages or steps rather than the connecting arrows or flow.
+It works best with Level 1 text only.